lgandras/professional-services/tools/vpc-flowlog-analysis/README.md

 ## Resources deployed by this solution

-* Logs sink and filter (for collecting logs only with traffic sent from the Cloud to on-premises network)
+* Log sink and filter (for collecting logs only with traffic sent from the Cloud to on-premises network)
 * BigQuery dataset (for storing traffic logs)
 * BigQuery view (predefined query to generate the summary)
 * BigQuery functions (aggregation and labelling of the addresses/ports for the view)